xujo85/TWRP_OFOX_PBRP_SHRP_Recovery_Builder/README.md

 # Recovery Builder for |TWRP / PBRP / OFRP / SHRP|
-Compile your first custom recovery via Github Actions - with ldcheck setup.
+Compile your first custom recovery via Github Actions.

 This repo comes from a long chain of forks and finally ended up with working shrp and some revamping of the workflow files.